Yeo Jun Wei: Early life and education

 Yeo was born and raised in Singapore.
 He studied at National Junior College between 1998 and 1999.
 Thereafter, he studied mass communications at the Oklahoma City University between 2004 and 2006.
-He went on to the National University of Singapore (NUS) to study for a master's degree between 2009 and 2011.
+He went on to the National University of Singapore (NUS) to study for a master's degree in South East Asian studies between 2009 and 2011.
 He later started studying for a Doctor of Philosophy in Public Policy degree in 2015 at the NUS Lee Kuan Yew School of Public Policy (LKYSPP).
 In 2019, he was granted a leave of absence from the programme.

 As a People's Republic of China agent

 Being recruited

 While still receiving education at LKYSPP, Yeo made a presentation on Southeast Asia's political situation at Beijing in 2015 and was approached by individuals who claimed to be China-based think tanks.
 They offered him money in exchange for political reports.
 Yeo later learnt that at least four of these individuals were Chinese intelligence officers.
 One of the intelligence officers later offered Yeo a contract to work with the People's Liberation Army.
-Yeo refused to sign the contract but he continued to assist and work for the intelligence service.
+Yeo refused to sign the contract, but he continued to assist and work for the intelligence service.

 Between 2015 and 2019, Yeo had made frequent trips to China, meeting different operatives for at least 40 times.
 In each trip, he would be processed in a separate office, away from the custom lines upon arrival to conceal his identity.
-Yeo would also maintained communications with the officers via WeChat, through by changing different WeChat accounts and phones each time they communicate.
+Yeo would also maintain communications with the officers via WeChat, through by changing different WeChat accounts and phones each time they communicated.
 However, when Yeo was in United States, he was instructed not to communicate with the intelligence officers over concerns that their communications would be intercepted.
 If need be, he would email them from a local coffee shop.
 Yeo was also issued with a bank card to facilitate payments to his targets.